 The subject areas or ‘domains’ assessed by PISA are reading literacy, mathematics, and science.
 In each cycle of PISA, one of these domains is the main focus (‘major domain’) of the assessment, with less emphasis placed on the remaining domains (‘minor domains’).
 In 2025, science will be the major domain.
 To explore the main sections of the PISA 2025 Science Framework see the OECD website here.

-In more recent cycles of PISA, additional innovative domains have been developed and made available to countries to administer to students.
-For example, Creative Problem Solving was a minor domain in 2012 (Ireland participated), and Global Competence was an innovative domain in 2018 (Ireland did not participate).
-Creative Thinking was the innovative domain in the 2022 cycle; however, Ireland and other international countries chose not to participate in the cognitive assessment.
-The innovative cognitive domain for PISA 2025 is Learning in the Digital World.
-Ireland will participate in this cognitive domain for this cycle.
+In more recent cycles of PISA, additional innovative domains have been developed and administered to students.
+Ireland participated in the innovative assessment of Creative Problem Solving in PISA 2012 but did not take part in the innovative assessments of Collaborative Problem Solving and Global Competence in the 2015 and 2018 cycles respectively.
+Creative Thinking was the innovative domain in the 2022 cycle.
+While Ireland collected contextual information on students engagement in and attitudes towards creativity and creative thinking, we did not participate in the cognitive assessment.
+The innovative cognitive domain for PISA 2025 is Learning in the Digital World and Ireland will participate in this cognitive domain for this cycle.

 PISA 2000 | Reading literacy | Mathematics, Science |